rootfounders/backend/README.md

 *Build in public* every idea owner can post updates.

+🔥🔥🔥__TEST IT__🔥🔥🔥

+PoC is deployed to Arbitrum Sepolia.
+You can access the UI at https://rootfounders.makingprogress.dev (this is early work, so please be gentle...)

+The contract is deployed at 0x07A8752DdE20d772033ff71e1306102431C449AC.

+Have a look at [RootFounders project being hosted on RootFounders itself](https://rootfounders.makingprogress.dev/projects/0) 😀

 ### Features
 **Tip**: send a tip to a project you like.
 Smart contract supports both Ether and ERC-20, the UI (frontend) only Ether for the time being.
 This functionality is implemented using OpenZeppelin's PaymentSplitter (i.e. each project has its own address for tipping).